Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita aprica

 Ecology: Mycorrhizal with Douglas-fir and pines (species of Pinus); growing alone or gregariously; often appearing in sun-lit patches (windfall breaks in the canopy, paths, and so on); winter and spring; distribution limited to the Pacific Northwest.

-Cap: 5-15 cm; convex, expanding to planoconvex or flat; bright orange-yellow but often fading with age; when young usually covered with tightly adherent, white universal veil material; the margin faintly lined or not.
+Cap: 5-15 cm; convex, expanding to planoconvex or flat; bright orange-yellow but often fading with age; when young usually covered with tightly adherent, frost-like, whitish universal veil material; the margin faintly lined or not.

 Gills: Free from the stem; close or nearly distant; creamy; with frequent short-gills.